mobizt/FirebaseClient/README.md

 - The confusion of different library names from the same developer and other developers in Library Manager.
 - The different main header file name and class name issue.
 - The long path issue due to long library name with spaces leads to `VisualMicro IDE` compilation error.
-- The cental settings using only single config class can cause the usage confusion.
+- The central settings using only single config class can cause the usage confusion.
 - The system time changes causes the auth token expiry period calculation error.
 - The internal SSL Client and WiFiClient issue causes the session need to be closed at some interval.
 - The `Realtime Database` stream event data can be missing due to the sync read operation.